Deuter Compact EXP 12 Review

-When we put the EXP 12 on, we immediately noticed how supportive the pack felt; this was comparable to the sensation we felt when putting on the Platypus Duthie A.M.
-10, exactly like the packs were hugging our backs.
-Deuter utilizes a dual flat steel frame, which stays as the foundation of the pack.
-We wondered if this may be overkill, which would make the model feel stiff, but were pleasantly surprised to feel the overall flexibility.
-The stays are internal, and behind the Airstripes, back pad, which Deuter claims (the dual mesh-covered and raised foam back panel) increases airflow to riders' backs to 80% of the back's surface area.
-While we didn't measure the exact size of the Airstripes versus our own backs' surface areas, we can attest to the excellent ventilation the pack provided while riding, hiking, and even spring skiing.
+When we put the EXP 12 on, we immediately noticed how supportive the pack felt.
+Deuter utilizes a dual flat steel frame with stays as the foundation of the pack.
+The stays are internal and behind the Airstripes mesh back panel, which Deuter claims increases airflow to 80% of the back's surface area.
+While we didn't measure the exact size of the Airstripes versus our own back's surface area, we can attest to the excellent ventilation the pack provides while riding, hiking, and even spring skiing.

 If you're an ounce or even a gram counter, this may be the tipping point for you, pushing you into one of the other packs.
-A couple of our testers didn't mind the extra weight when compared to the overall comfort and storage features.
-Keep this in mind when you're making gear comparisons and maybe offset the difference in weight by eating one less donut?
+A couple of our testers didn't mind the extra weight when compared to the overall comfort and storage features, but keep this in mind when you're making gear comparisons.

 Ease of Cleaning

-The effort required to clean the pack's hydration bladder was easy with the dedicated hydration sleeve and quick disconnect tube.
-This pack was on par with other contenders like the Osprey Raptor 10 and the Platypus Duthie A.M.
-10. As with filling, we didn't experience any issues with cleaning and found it quick and easy to dismantle the hydration bladder and shove our hand inside with our favorite cleaning devices.
-We found the Deuter Compact EXP 12 was similar to the Osprey and Platypus packs in regards to cleaning and keeping our microbiology experiments to a minimum.
+The effort required to clean the Compact EXP 12's hydration bladder is easy with the dedicated hydration sleeve and quick-release drinking hose.
+As with filling the bladder, we didn't experience any issues with cleaning it and found it quick and easy to dismantle the hydration bladder and shove our hands inside with our favorite cleaning devices.

-If you're someone who spends a lot of time on the trail, riding, hiking, and running and want a long-living pack with all the latest bells and whistles, the Deuter Compact EXP 12 may be your go-to all mountain pack of choice.
+If you're someone who spends a lot of time on the trail riding or hiking and want a large volume hydration pack with plenty of storage pockets, the Deuter Compact EXP 12 may be your pack of choice.